Alan Hornery: Playing career

 Hornery made his first grade debut in 1948.
 Hornery did not play in the club's premiership victory over Balmain at season's end.
 In 1950, Wests reached the 1950 NSWRL grand final against South Sydney.
 Hornery played at hooker as Souths defeated Western Suburbs 21–15 at the Sydney Sports Ground.
 The following season, Wests finished fourth on the table and reached the finals again.
-Hornery's last game for the club was the 37-9 semi final defeat against Manly-Warringah.
+Hornery's last game for the club was the 37–9 semi final defeat against Manly-Warringah.
 The former Wests hooker went on to have a long career in the Brisbane competition.

 Hornery then departed Western Suburbs and signed with Brisbane side Souths.
-He made his Queensland State debut in 1953, and toured with New Zealand with Australian side, although he did not appear in a Test.
+He made his Queensland State debut in 1953, and toured New Zealand with the Australian side, although he did not appear in a Test.
 He garnered another 14 appearances over the next four years, playing against Great Britain (1954) and French (1955) teams, which were both on tour.
 Hornery was part of the Souths team which won the 1953 premiership.
 In the same year, Hornery was selected to play for Queensland and played a total of 15 representative games between 1953 and 1957.
 Hornery was later voted in the Souths team of the century.